 While both CICIG and MACCIH have garnered headlines regionally and globally, there has been a lack of independent analysis of their work in recent years.
-This project will address the gap by producing reports on both missions, in English and Spanish, that will examine their overall work, impact, and lessons for future hybrid anti-corruption missions.
-In addition, the project will produce a detailed analysis of Illegal Clandestine Security Apparatuses (CIACS) and CICIG’s work to understand and dismantle their influence in Guatemalan politics and society.
-The research on CICIES will result in publications in the academic and popular press.
+This project addresses the gap by producing reports on both missions, in English and Spanish, that examine their overall work, impact, and lessons for future hybrid anti-corruption missions.
+In addition, the project produces a detailed analysis of Illegal Clandestine Security Apparatuses (CIACS) and CICIG’s work to understand and dismantle their influence in Guatemalan politics and society.

-With support from the Ford Foundation, Open Society Foundations, and the Seattle International Foundation, this project is led by SIS Associate Professor Charles Call as principal investigator.
+With support from Ford Foundation, Open Society Foundations, and Seattle International Foundation, this project is led by SIS Associate Professor Charles Call as principal investigator.

 El legado de la CICIG: Camino recorrido y alternativas para continuar la lucha contra la corrupción y la impunidad en Guatemala

 January 9, 2020 | Guatemala City, Guatemala | Event Recording